ajread4/thm_writeups_publish/Skynet.md

 	milesdyson                                        	NO ACCESS	Miles Dyson Personal Share IPC$                                              	NO ACCESS	IPC Service (skynet server (Samba, Ubuntu))
 ```
-It looked like there is a user name milesdyson on the system.
-Then, I looked at the anonymous share.
+It looked like there is a user name ```milesdyson``` on the system.
+I kept that usernanme in mind.
+I looked at the anonymous share since it had READ ONLY access.
 ```
 ajread@aj-ubuntu:~/TryHackMe$ smbclient -U anonymous //[REDACTED]/anonymous
 Enter WORKGROUP\anonymous's password: